FabianUlises/js-projects-todolist-03-v.1.0/README.md

 # js-projects-todolist-3
 ## fully working with localstorage
-able to add task, mark as compelte and delete. <br />
+Able to add task, mark as compelte and delete. <br />
+Using innerhtml and functions.
 ## BUGS
-sad
+Currently accepts html as valid input.
+I might have to add regex to prevent that from happening <br />
+From my understanding it is because I am using innerhtml.